kneorain/helix-lang/Compiler/Sema/IMPORTS.md

 into another shell): `ForeignInstantiate::_mu` and the set's `sema_lock` are recursive, and a shell already mid-fill on this thread returns false at once.

-[MISSING] a Kairo diagnostic for a failed fill (it logs at Driver stage, and clang's own error reaches stderr through the set's printer); a C++ forward shape for Kairo-native args (`std::vector<KairoStruct>`).
+A failed fill's clang errors reach the demanding TU's sink through the engine, spanned in the header.
+[MISSING] a Kairo note pointing at the USE that demanded the fill; a C++ forward shape for Kairo-native args (`std::vector<KairoStruct>`).

 **Nested records.** Implicit instantiation of `holder<alloc>` DECLARES